Up10tion: 2019–2020: Produce X 101 and promotion as septet

 Up10tion's new EP, Light Up with the single "Light", was released on September 24.
 On November 23, it was announced that Jinhoo would begin his mandatory military service on the same day.

 On November 27, Up10tion released "Destiny" which was part of their Light Up album.

 On November 29, Bitto tested positive for COVID-19.
 On December 1, Kogyeol also tested positive for COVID-19.
 On December 15, Xiao tested positive for COVID-19.

 As of December 30, all 3 members have recovered from COVID-19.

 2021–2022: Connection, Novella and Code Name: Arrow

 On June 14, 2021, Up10tion returned with their second studio album Connection with the accompanying lead single "Spin Off".

 On January 3, 2022, Up10tion released their tenth EP Novella with "Crazy About You" serving their accompanying track.

 On May 22, member Jinhoo was discharged from the military service.

-On September 15, it was announced that Up10tion had a comeback on October 12, with their eleventh extended play Code Name: Arrow.
+On September 15, Up10tion announced they would come back on October 12, with their eleventh extended play Code Name: Arrow.

-2023-present: Boys Planet and members' hiatus and military service
+2023–present: Boys Planet, line-up changes and departure from TOP Media

 On December 29, 2022, Hwanhee and Xiao became contestants on Boys Planet.
+On March 9, it was announced by TOP Media that Hwanhee would be leaving the show permanently due to his health issues.